 However, it is a godsend for neck and back pain, especially if you have a larger chest and that midback is killing you at the end of the day.
 Start with 10-minute YouTube videos and work up to 30 minutes.
 Your body will hurt less, and you’ll wonder why it took you so long to start.

 Elizabeth Ervin is the owner of Sober Healing.
 She is a freelance writer passionate about opioid recovery and has celebrated breaking free since 09-27-2013.
-She advocates for mental health awareness and encourages others to embrace healing, recovery, and spirituality.
+She advocates for mental health awareness and encourages others to embrace healing, recovery, and Jesus.